Preview: The House on Chestnut Circle

 Where the hell are my shoes?

-I was still pondering how I had managed to lose my shoes between the house and there, when the woman, sounding like she was behind me now, let out an agonized shriek.
+I was still pondering how I had managed to lose my shoes between the house and there, when the woman, sounding like she was behind me now, let out a terrified shriek.

 I whirled around and abruptly came to.